Yale-BIM/f21-assignments/assignment-3/README.md

 To work on the problem of estimating the depth of an object in an image, the instructor followed the steps below to gather data from a RealSense camera -- like the one in Shutter.

-1. First, the [realsense2_camera ROS package](https://github.com/IntelRealSense/realsense-ros.git) was installed in the catkin_repository of the assignment.
+1. First, the [RealSense driver](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md) and the [realsense2_camera ROS package](https://github.com/IntelRealSense/realsense-ros.git) were installed to use the camera in Ubuntu.

 2. Second, the driver for the RealSense D435 camera was started to stream images through the ROS network: